Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Create terrain surface from a local raster/README.md

 ## How it works

 1. Create an `AGSScene` and add it to a `AGSSceneView`.
-2. Create a `AGSRasterElevationSource` with a list of raster file paths.
+2. Create a `AGSRasterElevationSource` with an array of raster file URLs.
 3. Add this source to the scene's base surface.

 ## Relevant API